ml895/HRS-Bot-Geo/HRSBotGeoReportDraft3.md

 6. Turn on influent and coagulant pumps.
 7. Set state to PID control in ProCoDA (this will turn on clay pump).

 Throughout the experiments, the primary data collected and analyzed was the effluent turbidity.

-[EM: If turbidity is measured, turbidimeters must have been used in your instructions.]
+This was measured automatically by ProCoDa and logged into an excel file for analysis once the experiment is over.

 ### Designing Inserts
 Design 1 - Symmetrical AguaClara Plant Design